fylobc/fylobc.github.io/_parts/Part_0.md

 "You could say that, yes.
 We also actively invite some people who we feel might benefit the community," Luis said.

-"But it's also a matter of self-preservation," Greta began.
+"But it's also a matter of self-preservation," Greta stressed.
 "There were fears that some countries or institutions might want to intervene in the island, because they disagreed with a policy decision, because they wanted to target a specific individual or for some other reason.
 But by keeping them out of the loop we give them less reason to interfere."

 "You have your own social media, right?
 Like a member-only version of Slack?"
 Lisa asked.

-"Yes, Delphi -- like the Oracle," Greta answered.
+"Yes, Delphi -- like the oracle," Greta answered.
 "It's a kind of bulletin board for the island, where people can make announcements, post notes, request help," Greta explained.

 "Is it anonymous?"
 Suhil asked.